About

 I try to manage the way I like to be managed.
 I try to understand what my team really wants personally, not just the interests of the company, and help them work towards it.
 One of my proudest moments is that one of my protégés retired from this industry at 30 years old, nearly free and clear.

 I’m the son of an electrical engineer, so my dad wasn’t the mechanical type.
 That led to me not being all that mechanical, although I always had the interest to be mechanical, to be good with my hands.
-I always wanted to know how things worked.
+I want to know how things work.
 I took apart everything growing up, but could never get things back together again.
 Now, decades later, I realize that I would love to work with my hands.
 At the end of the day, I’d love to look back and see what I created.
 In my day job, I’m constantly reminded of the Billy Crystal line in “City Slickers”, “I sell air.”
 That’s not true, I sell software.
 But the idea is the same.
 There’s nothing to show for my work but a bunch of corporate logos and a pile of cash.
 Which I’ve spent.

 Which isn’t a bad thing.
 That pile of cash allowed me the freedom to try things, to have ridiculous hobbies and try to figure out how to come to terms with the rest of my life.
 If I were struggling paycheck to paycheck, I wouldn’t be worrying about these things.
 It wasn’t always this way, though.
 I used to be a technical person.
 I was the guy who made sure the salespeople weren’t lying too much.
 Then I realized how much more money salespeople made and jumped on the team, switched sides, “joined the dark side,” as some like to say.